VikasDz/UniSync/Readme.md

-# End to End DevSecOps Project Using Unisync Project
+# End to End DevSecOps Project Using UniSync Project

 ### Tools Use: